alliedmodders/ambuild/README.md

 AMBuild is a lightweight build system designed for performance and accuracy.
 It is geared toward C/C++ projects which require programmatic flexibility in their builds and precise control over C/C++ compiler flags.

-AMBuild requires Python 2.6 or higher, or Python 3.1 or higher.
+AMBuild requires either Python 3 or Python 2.7.

 For more information, see: https://wiki.alliedmods.net/AMBuild